bhalgalix/twilio-sequence-bot/README.md

 We will change it so the bot gives us a sequence of numbers, we answer them with what we think is the right answer and the bot will tell you if you are right or not.

-You can use this <a href="https://github.com/bhalgalix/twilio-sequence-bot/blob/master/function.js" target="_blank">code</a>.
+You can use the code in the file function.js or just go to this link <a href="https://github.com/bhalgalix/twilio-sequence-bot/blob/master/function.js" target="_blank">code</a>.
 Just copy and paste it in the function code, save it and send the message *begin-game* to Twilio.
 You can add more sequences just adding another one in the *preMadeSequences* variable and add the answer in the *answerArray* variable.